A Solid, Money-Saving Small Business Health Insurance In Massachusetts | Know Your Options To Save Money

 Now You Know How Small Businesses Here In Massachusetts Can Get Affordable Health Insurance

 Are you a small business owner here in Massachusetts needing affordable health insurance options for your company?
 A self-funded insurance plan can work.
-As we discussed, you have a “stop-loss” limit.
-Moreover, these plans potentially save you money versus a fully-insured plan (like those through the healthconnector).
+We showed the steps and what is involved.

 Would you like to learn more or want a quote?
 Feel free to contact us or use the form below.
 It’s easy; we just need a census of covered employees and/or 1099 contractors.